Centripetal Force Examples in Physics

 Concept Recap

-The net inward force required to keep an object moving along a circular path, directed toward the centre of the circle, equal to mv^2/r where no new type of force is created.
+The net inward force required to keep an object moving along a circular path, directed toward the centre of the circle, equal to where is the object's mass, its speed, and the radius of the circle.

 The force that pulls you toward the center when you go around a curve.